wangchning/vocabulary/Vocabulary.md

  : something that comes first in order to prepare for the main part.
 \: a game that is played before to decide whice players will be allowed to continue playing.

-### priority
+### practical
-- “The tribe is really made of people who put travel as a priority in their entire lifestyle,” says Evita.
+- Qualification are important but practical experience is always an advantage.

 ### preserve
 When you preserve something, you keep it as it is now, without a decline in quality, like trying to preserve your good health by exercising regularly and eating right.